Furniture and Home Appliances Are Taking a Long Time to Arrive; Try These Non-Traditional Sources Instead

-A quick note here: You’ll need to take some safety precautions when buying online from others.
+A quick note here: You’ll need to take some safety precautions when buying online from others — home appliances or otherwise.
 Bring along a trusted friend and ask the seller to bring the item outdoors.
 Don’t go in someone’s house alone.

 4. Model home auctions

 Homebuilders use new furniture and decor for every model home they set up.
 And once that neighborhood sells out?
 They’re ready to sell the furniture and move on, too.